Top tips from the programme:

 How does the registration process work?

-Please complete the registration form for the sessions you would like to attend and on the morning of the session, an email will be sent to you which will confirm the Microsoft Teams link to enable you to join the session.
-You will join the session through Microsoft Teams.
+Please complete the registration form for the sessions you would like to attend and on the morning of the session, an email will be sent to you which will confirm how to join the session, either in person or via Microsoft Teams:

 How to take part

-You will join the session through Microsoft Teams, which means you will be able to see who else is taking part.
+For each session you will be able to register to attend in person or online via Microsoft Teams - there is a limit of 15 face to face places for each session - if these become full, you will be given the option to attend online via teams.
+For all sessions you will be able to see who else is taking part.
 You are not expected to share any personal details, but others may, and you are expected to treat the session as a confidential space.

 The sessions will not be recorded, and you are not allowed to record them yourself.

-Please sign in and complete this form to register your place on the programme (please note that this programme is for students).
+Please sign in and complete this form to register your place on the programme (please note that this programme is for students only).
+You can attend one session or all of them - just click yes or no against the session.

 This is a group session for all students and therefore your attendance and participation in the session will be known and seen by all those in attendance, not just the facilitator of the session.

-Please save the dates in your calendar and we will send you an email on the morning of the skills session with details on how to join, which will be online via teams - this is easy to use and will run via your Warwick Outlook - specific instructions on how to join the session will be sent to you in the email reminder.
+Please save the dates in your calendar and we will send you an email on the morning of the skills session with details on how to join, which will be in person or online via teams (this is easy to use and will run via your Warwick Outlook).
+Specific instructions on how to join the session will be sent to you in the email reminder.

 Quotes from the first Steps to Wellbeing session